MirkoReds/simple-vpc/aws/README.md

-EDIT : This version allows to create all the resources with the owner_name tag appended, so that it's possible for multiple users to use the script on the same account.
+EDIT : This version allows to create all the resources in the Terraform script with the 'owner_name' variable content appended in front of the nametags.
+This makes it easier to work on the same instance of AWS and allows the partecipants to find their resources in the GUI in an easier way.

 Simple example for creating a VPC in AWS